ZibingZhang/ZibingZhang.github.io/_pages/personal/entertainment/movies.md

 A list of movies that I've watched and a list of them that I've been meaning to watch.
 Documentaries are included but will be labeled with a `(d)`.
-Movies with common names may be succeeded with the year it was released.
+Movies with common names may be succeeded with the year trey were released in.

 **2020-12-30** Started the list.